 hundreds of now defunct composite decking companies, this is a list of

-companies that should be added to this list.
+are others you feel should be added to this list.

 Coupling Vinyl with Wood

-particles) that is of species not known for outdoor durability such as
+for outdoor durability such as

 absorbs moisture, then dispels it